-Finally, in a study that tracked more than 4000 adolescents as they grew up, Brian Primack and his colleagues found that for every extra hour a teenager spends playing video games (or watching television) on an average day, he or she is 8 percent more likely to develop depression as an adult.
-What Primack and his associates observed is that teens' experiences shape their developing brains, and sitting playing video games or watching television replace positive academic, athletic, and social activities that give young people a sense of mastery and self-respect.
-Video games and television teach children to be passive and to judge themselves against characters whose looks and accomplishments are out of reach except for only a few.85 ings" to their products so as to guide parents in their purchases, the rating system does not always accurately reflect the true content of the games.
-Some games rated by the industry as appropriate for "everyone" ("E" rating) contain harmful content; many games designed for teens contain violent content.
-For example, cartoons are rarely perceived as dangerous, yet young children may still be affected by their violent nature.
-Extremely violent video games are now forced to include labels stating they are for mature audiences only ("M" rating).
-While the effect of playing violent video games is likely to vary among children, those persons most likely to be adversely affected are young children who have lax supervision and a history of aggression and violence.
+In a study that tracked more than 4000 adolescents as they grew up, physicians Dr. Brian Primack and his colleagues found that for every extra hour a teenager spends playing video games (or watching television) on an average day, he or she is 8 percent more likely to develop depression as an adult.
+What Primack and his associates observed is that teens' experiences shape their developing brains, such that playing video games and watching television may replace positive academic, athletic, and social activities that might otherwise give young people a sense of mastery and self-respect.
+Video games and television teach children to be passive, and to judge themselves against characters whose looks and accomplishments are out of reach except for only a few.85

+Ultimately, parents and guardians play an important role in supervising the games children play.
+Unfortunately, while many parents lay down ground rules for how long their children may play video games, they are often shocked when they witness the actual content of the games.
+Even though manufacturers are required to adhere to a rating system to guide parents in their purchases, the rating system does not always accurately reflect the true content of the games.
+Some games rated by the industry as appropriate for "Everyone" contain harmful content, and many games designed for teens contain violent content.
+For example, cartoons are rarely looked at as dangerous, yet young children may nevertheless be affected by their violent nature.
+Extremely violent video games must now carry labels stating that they are intended for mature audiences only.
+While the effect of playing violent video games is likely to vary among children, those most likely to be adversely affected are young children who have lax supervision and a history of aggression and violence.